Ryby1024/liri-node-app/README.md

 <p>To retrieve this data we use that axios npm.
 When we recieve the data we console log it and use the moment npm to convert the date to MM/DD/YYYY.</p>

+<p>To use this command the user must type in node liri.js concert-this "artist name"</p>

 #### Screenshot of this working